 5 Must-Dos at Diagon Alley in Universal Orlando

 Don’t get me wrong, Hogsmeade in Universal’s Islands of Adventure is magnificent, too!
 Diagon Alley just happened to be my jam.
 It was like the angels started singing when I rounded the corner and felt as if I had stepped right into a Harry Potter book.
-Man, all those details.
-Here are 5 must-dos you don’t want to miss in the Wizarding World of Harry Potter – Diagon Alley.
+All those details tho!
+It doesn’t matter if you’re in elementary school or an adult, Diagon Alley will surely make you smile.

 Harry Potter and the Escape from Gringotts